viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-uninstall.md

 ## Steps to uninstall MCCE from a Linux host machine

-The `uninstallmcc.sh` script within the provisioning package will uninstall the MCCE caching software and all related components, including:
+The `uninstallmcc.sh` script within the provisioning package uninstalls the MCCE caching software and all related components, including:

 - IoT Edge
-- Edge Agent
+- IoT Edge Agent
-- Edge Hub
+- IoT Edge Hub
 - MCC
 - Moby CLI
 - Moby engine